Chapter 2:

 ...Had they gotten the bad habits from their dad, or...?

-Yuka cackled, patting the ground next to the bowls full of glowing liquid she had arrayed on her mat.
+Yuka cackled, patting the ground next to bowls full of glowing liquid.
 “You only have to pay if you empty a bowl, boy.
 Though you look like you might need it!”

 Because foreigners crawled up out of the sea and required fairy-water to live, obviously.
 He wasn’t actually a leprechaun, whatever everyone outside of the Emerald Isles seemed to think about his people.

 “Can you make a dragon?”
-Tobira leaned forward, looking up at him.
+Tobira leaned back, looking up at him.

 Aiko poked him.
 “Yokai don’t eat dragons!”